Many Voices: MSO Chorus and Milwaukee Children’s Chorus members prepare for Carmina burana

-The Milwaukee Symphony’s upcoming Carmina burana concerts, in the second to last week of the season, mark a big week of choral participation.
+The Milwaukee Symphony’s Carmina burana concerts, in the second to last week of the season, mark a big week of choral participation.
 It’s also a chance for the directors of the Milwaukee Symphony Chorus and the Milwaukee Children’s Chorus to pause and take stock for a minute.

 “It’s been going very, very well,” said Cheryl Frazes Hill, finishing her second season as MSO chorus director.
 “I’ve been thrilled to do so many classic works and to give them a different perspective.
 It’s been very enjoyable for the chorus and for myself.”